boisgera/wish/README.md

 Wishlist allows you to that you define and call functions that may return a large number of return values in a Pythonic way.

-One problem that we currently have with function is that there are several features, built into the Python language, to deal with functions that may accept a large number of arguments: [default argument values, argument lists and keyword arguments][arguments].
+There are several features, built into the Python language, to deal with functions that may accept a large number of arguments: [default argument values, argument lists and keyword arguments][arguments].
+And this panel of options just works beautifully: the scheme is flexible and the syntax that is terse.

 [arguments]: https://docs.python.org/2/tutorial/controlflow.html#more-on-defining-functions

+And what do we have to deal with a large number of return values ?
+Tuples !
+This is actually the canonical way to return multiple values, but it is not really convienent.

 Getting Started